tarof429/stuckathome/linux/README.md

 In case it's difficult to remember the order of the commands, see the manpage for lvm and scroll to the very bottom.

+Key points to remember in adding more disk space:

+1. Create PV and add it to the volume group that needs to be expanded.
+2. Next we need to extend the LV that is using the VG.
+3. Finally we need to run xfs_growfs or resize2fs.

 ### Using Stratis

 Stratis provides streamlined volume management of storage in RedHat Linux.
 Using Stratis, disk are added to a storage pool and logical volumes are extended automatically.

+The concepts to know about Stratis are pools and filesystems.

 To use stratis, first install stratis-cli and stratisd.